 In 1886 Roosevelt returned east because he had become engaged to childhood friend Edith Kermit Carow.
 In November he finished third in New York City’s mayoral race and the following month married Edith.
 In 1887 the couple took up residence at Sagamore Hill in Oyster Bay.

 Edith raised Roosevelt’s daughter, Alice, and their own five children: Theodore Jr, Kermit, Ethel, Archibald, and Quentin.
-In 1887 and 1888 Franklin D. Roosevelt at his desk in Albany.
+In 1887 and 1888.
 Roosevelt devoted himself to writing, publishing four books in two years and starting his four-volume history of the frontier,The Winning of the West.
 From 1889 to 1895 Roosevelt was a US civil service commissioner in Washington, DC.
 He served as president of the Board of Police Commissioners of New York City from 1895 to 1897, seeking to professionalize and modernize the New York Police Department.
 Roosevelt replaced political appointment with the civil service system, set physical and educational standards, employed medical and written exams, began systematic training, and encouraged the adoption of new identification, communications, transportation, and weapon technologies for police work.